 * The itinerary below starts and finishes at Mt Elgon National Park gate in Budadiri or Kapkwai

-* Based on minimum of 2 guests including all meals and drinks on the mountain.
+* Based on a minimum of 1 guest including all meals and drinks on the mountain.
 Including all taxes and surcharges

 * We will provide transport on all trips to and from these points for your group from either Sipi or Mbale.
-Let us know you accommodation requests at booking and we can book you your pre and post trip accommodation
+Kindly note that we can book accommodation for you before the start of the hike and after